Male Hair Transplant

 The recovery period following a hair transplant will vary based on the technique used to harvest the hair follicles.
 Dr. Griffin recommends his patients avoid exercise and strenuous activities for one week to prevent bleeding and accidental injury to the donor and transplant sites.
 Patients may find the scalp area tender or sensitive for a few days following their hair transplant, which is normal and should dissipate within the week.
 In some cases, temporary swelling of the forehead and around the eyes may occur several days after surgery.

-While patients are able to return to work the next day, some choose to take a few days off for discretion.
+Patients should generally plan 1 week for recovery from hair transplant surgery.
 Scabbing of the newly implanted follicles will occur and it is important that patients follow the post-op instructions given.
 Patients can conceal this with a hat or scarf.
 To reduce the incidence of discoloration during healing, it is important to keep the area protected from the sun in the weeks and months following the procedure.
 Once the area has healed, sunscreen may be applied or a cap can be worn outdoors to protect the scalp.

-After the surgery, the transplanted hair will fall out within two to three weeks and new hair growth from the new follicles will begin within a few months.
-Most patients who undergo hair transplantation will experience around 60% of new hair growth within six to nine months of their surgery, with the full effect of the procedure seen with 12 to 18 months.
+After the surgery, the transplanted hair will often shed within two to three weeks and new hair growth from the new follicles will begin within a few months.
+Most patients who undergo hair transplantation will experience around 60% of new hair growth within six to nine months of their surgery, with the full effect of the procedure seen with 9 to 12 months later.
 The results of a hair transplant are permanent, but several sessions may be required to attain the desired results.

 When performed by an experienced surgeon, the results should appear very natural.
 It takes a surgeon with a very artistic eye to perform hair transplant well, as each hair follicle must be individually placed in the scalp in a precise way to replicate the patient’s natural hair line.